jpillora/cloud-gox/README.md

 * will use `ldflags` to set your `VERSION` variable to your compile version.
 * does not currently use authentication, if you want to keep your cloud-gox app private, use a complicated app name and always use HTTPS.
 * will log extra error information, which you can tail from Heroku with `heroku logs --tail --app <app>`.
-* must be use this https://github.com/jpillora/buildpack buildpack in order to run on Heroku.
+* must be used with this https://github.com/jpillora/buildpack buildpack in order to run on Heroku.

 ### Credits